Powerlearnproject/se-day1-assignment-Nwachiemu/README.md

 Software Developer: Writes, tests, and maintains the code that builds software applications.
 Quality Assurance (QA) Engineer: Ensures the software meets quality standards by performing various tests and reporting issues.
-Project Manager: Oversees the project, coordinates between teams, ensures deadlines are met, and manages resources.
+Project Manager: Oversees the project, coordinates between teams, ensures deadlines are met and manages resources.
 6. Importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS)

 IDEs: Provide tools like code editors, debuggers, and compilers in one platform, improving productivity.
 Examples: Visual Studio Code, IntelliJ IDEA.